 The poor old VW had weathered its first 16 years worse than either of us.
-When he got it, it needed a new floor welded in otherwise you could watch the road go by at your feet.
+When David got it, the poor old machine needed a new floor otherwise you could watch the road go by at your feet.
 And as we found out later, the engine needed some work too.

 This series covers some of the adventures we had with the Golden Beetle.
 (See the first installment: Tales of the Golden Beetle: the gas heater)

-Sixteen-year-old cars need more maintenance than 16-year-old drivers.
+Sixteen-year-old cars need more maintenance than 16-year-old drivers (usually).

 David was constantly doing something to his 1956 Golden Beetle at any time of the year.
 One bright, cold winter morning I found him underneath his car in his Dad’s snowy driveway.
 I called to him: “What are you doing down there?”